ConnectingElement/ce-capi/README.txt

 == Changelog ==

+= 1.0.7 =
+* Updated the updater to mitigate some problems caused by update check failures

 = 1.0.6 =
 * Updated the endpoint to send back the post slug to use for article links instead of the ?p=1 version